dragonflydb/dragonfly-operator/README.md

 ### Configuring instance authentication

-To add authentication to the dragonfly pods, you can do any of the following:
+To add authentication to the dragonfly pods, you must fill the `authentication` section of the spec, e.g.:
-- Set the `DFLY_PASSWORD` environment variable
-- Add the `--requirepass` argument to the spec argument list
-- Fill the `authentication` section of the spec, e.g.:
 ```yaml
 spec:
   authentication: